-How to Optimize a SaaS Homepage: Keywords, Linking & More
+SaaS Homepage SEO: Keywords, Linking & More

-When it comes to SEO, the homepage tends to be the most problematic asset on a typical SaaS website.

-For many early-stage SaaS brands, the website consists of the homepage and perhaps a handful of supporting pages that don’t offer much in the way of SEO value.
+Start-up SaaS websites typically consist of the home page and maybe a handful of supporting pages – neither of which offer any SEO value.

-But even the more established SaaS companies — those with larger sites and many pages to drive their search visibility — struggle to make good use of their homepage.

-How can you optimize your SaaS company’s homepage?
-Here are some ideas to drive rankings, traffic, and conversions to new business.
+A good SaaS homepage will drive conversions and improve your business on the whole.
+But how do you optimize yours?

+In this article, you will learn about SaaS homepage SEO challenges, the role your homepage plays in SEO, and different keywords to consider when optimizing a SaaS homepage.

-Why is Homepage SEO So Challenging for SaaS Brands, Specifically?
+Why Is Homepage SEO So Challenging For SaaS Brands, Specifically?

-Let’s face it, homepage SEO is confusing for almost everyone.
 Whether it is a SaaS company, a local company, or another business type, you’ll find many in each vertical who struggle to make good use of this real estate from an SEO perspective.

 At the same time, the homepage is also the one asset almost every business cares about the most.